Analysing and Understanding Y-DNA Results and Y-DNA Projects

 - The value of DNA "testing"

-to genealogists increases dramatically with the number of people with
+to genealogists increases dramatically with the number of

 the relevant surname